http4s/http4s/docs/src/main/mdoc/cors.md

 composed such that only some of your endpoints are CORS enabled.

 ## Configuration
-The example above showed the default configuration for CORS, which adds the headers to any successful response, regardless of origin or HTTP method.
+The example above showed one basic configuration for CORS, which adds the headers to any successful response, regardless of origin or HTTP method.
 There are configuration options to modify that.